-***While the resources below are still useful tools, please check out our most recent resource list HERE that was developed to help parents and students with the transition to at-home learning during the COVID-19 outbreak.*
+***While the resources below are still useful tools to help your child who is learning in French, please check out our most recent resource list HERE that was developed to help parents with the transition to at-home learning during the COVID-19 outbreak.***

 Click here to find a list of libraries in your area servicing French-language speakers and readers.